The Women We Know - Trina Orimoto

 Trina on Being Married to a Twin

 Being in a partnership with a twin was an adjustment.
 Aaron has a telepathic understanding of his brother and literally is always in communication with him.
 As an only child, I am always in communication with...myself.
-Thus, I have learned to create spaces for the multiple relationship dynamics that need to be nurtured: Aaron (Trina's husband) and Jordan (Aaron's twin brother), Rebecca (Jordan's wife) and Jordan, Aaron and Rebecca, Jordan and me, Aaron and me, and I do not get in the way when each of those relationships need time.
+Thus, I have learned to create spaces for the multiple relationship dynamics that need to be nurtured: Aaron (Trina's husband) and Jordan (Aaron's twin brother), Rebecca (Jordan's wife) and Jordan, Aaron and Rebecca, Jordan and me, Aaron and me, and I do not get in the way when each of those relationships needs time.
 Aaron and I explicitly make time for each other, even if it is simply binge-watching Fleabag or Killing Eve.
 I am eternally grateful for the closeness of our families and am overjoyed that I get to (finally) have siblings.

 Trina on the Value in Educating Girls